kerim2022/alx-backend-javascript/0x01-ES6_promise/README.md

 + All your files should end with a new line
 + A README.md file, at the root of the folder of the project, is mandatory
 + Your code should use the js extension
-+ Your code will be tested using the [Jest Testing Framework](https://intranet.alxswe.com/rltoken/ECZpKsJ3fm1qRA7lDyhd_Q)
++ Your code will be tested using Jest and the command npm run test
-+ Your code will be analyzed using the linter [ESLint](https://intranet.alxswe.com/rltoken/Ttd9w5jERwTErJW3DDbVoQ) along with specific rules that we’ll provide
++ Your code will be verified against lint using ESLint
 + All of your functions must be exported
 ## Setup
 ### Install NodeJS 12.11.x